alexkarlssonn/XC-Analyzer/README.md

-TODO LIST:
+VERSION CHECKLIST:
  * [X] v0.2 - API calls for getting athlete
  * [X] v0.3 - Clean up database
  * [X] v0.4 - API call for getting all resultids for an athlete.
 API call for result by raceid
  * [X] v0.5 - API calls for getting analyzed results for an athlete
  * [X] v0.6 - Cleanup, convert database to binary format instead of slow JSON format
- * [ ] v0.7 - Write some simple tests, bugfixes, etc.
+ * [ ] v0.7 - Write some tests, bugfixes, etc.
- * [ ] v0.8 - Super simple frontend that can interact with API calls
+ * [ ] v0.8 - Simple frontend that can interact with API calls

  * [ ] v1.0 - First proper release!
 Decent looking frontend.
 Can look up athletes and analyze his/hers results with decent looking statistics.
 Can also filter which results to analyze

+GENERAL TODOS:
+[ ] Blacklist css and js files from the resource folders when sending requests to the server

 BUGS:
 Results are missing the pursuit time

+TODO v0.7:
+[ ] Test ALL possible code paths and error handlers for all API calls!
+[X] Write test code that can easily be expanded later [ ] Fix up the folder layout.
+Inside this "backend" folder should everything releated to the backend be
+    Outside the backend folder, there should be a folder for "tests", and also move the convertDB folder out there